ampproject/amphtml/extensions/amp-wordpress-embed/amp-wordpress-embed.md

 ##### height (required)

-The initial height of the gist or gist file in pixels.
+The initial height of the WordPress post embed in pixels.

-**Note**: You should obtain the height of the gist by inspecting it with your browser (e.g., Chrome Developer Tools).
-Once the Gist loads the contained iframe will resize to fit so that its contents will fit.

-##### data-file (optional)

-If specified, display only one file in a gist.

 ## Validation
 See [amp-wordpress-embed rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-wordpress-embed/validator-amp-wordpress-embed.protoascii) in the AMP validator specification.